bmaunde/guidelines/connector-integration-guide.md

  #### Source System
  A source is responsible for sending or sourcing data from other systems.
 It is the initiator.
 When integrating as a source system,  the system needs to be able to:
  1. Send authorization and data integration requests to the Connector's processing API
- 2. Correctly create the reques
+ 2. Correctly create the request body required by the Connector.
+ 3. Process the response returned by the Connector

+ More informa

 ## API Reference